You are using an outdated browser. Please upgrade your browser to improve your experience.

 You can choose an equity release plan that allows you to take all your money at once, or access smaller amounts as and when you need them.

 If you still have a mortgage left to pay on your property, the money you release with an equity release mortgage will go to pay this off first.
-Then, it's up to you to decide how you spend the rest – whether that's on a big holiday, making home improvements, or helping to get your children onto the property ladder.
+Then, it's up to you to decide how you spend the rest – whether that's on a holiday, an extension, or helping your children onto the property ladder.

 Release tax-free cash from your home